tardis-sn/tardis/docs/development/continuous_integration.rst

 TARDIS Pipelines
 ================

-Already implemented on Azure or GitHub Actions.
+Brief description of pipelines already implemented on Azure or GitHub Actions.

 Default template
 ----------------

-The common set of steps used across most TARDIS pipelines now lives in the "default" template.
+The common set of steps used across most TARDIS pipelines resides in the "default" template.
+These steps are:

-- Use ``set -e`` on Bash steps.
+- Force ``set -e`` on all Bash steps.
-- Set custom variables.
+- Set TARDIS custom variables.
 - Fetch TARDIS main repository.
-- Fetch TARDIS reference data repository (optional).
+- Fetch TARDIS reference data repository from mirror (optional).
 - Configure Anaconda for Linux and macOS agents.
 - Install Mamba package manager (optional).
 - Install TARDIS environment (optional).